sergioalberto/java-taf/README.md

 ```
 make clean
 ```

 ##### Note:
-Open some VNC client and go to `localhost:5900` to see your tests running inside the container (the password is `secret`)
+- Open some VNC client and go to `localhost:5900` to see your tests running inside the container (the password is `secret`)
+- Since this is a dummy site, I'm publicly sharing the following:
+   * User/Password: `automation/automation`
+   * Consumer key: `ck_747561c1957b4d5e9c4ba174397365f9bdf43ab7`
+   * Consumer secret: `cs_ae256b8de43dd771568cab572c8c135b11ff21f3`
+- These are the commands used to create the volume backups:
+   * `docker run -v java-taf_db_data:/volume -v $(pwd):/backup --rm loomchild/volume-backup backup db_wp_backup`
+   * `docker run -v java-taf_wp_files:/volume -v $(pwd):/backup --rm loomchild/volume-backup backup wp_files_backup`
+- Also, if you want to destroy (containers, images and volumes) and then recreate this just use the commands below:
+   * `docker-compose down --rmi all`
+   * `docker volume prune`